 Climbing is also made simpler by the road bike frame shape.
 You can slightly lean your body forward when pedaling in the riding posture.
 You can exert more force while climbing as a result.

 Because you are pushing less mass up the hill, climbing is also significantly easier on road bikes because of their reduced weight.
-A road bike may be a wise choice if you frequently ride in hilly or mountainous terrain because it will make ascents much simpler.
+A road bike may be wise if you frequently ride in hilly or mountainous terrain because it will make ascents much simpler.

-Road bikes are more efficient than mountain bikes
+Road bikes are more efficient than mountain bikes.

 Aerodynamics is arguably the most important aspect in determining efficiency.
 Due to the riding posture, road bikes have a large aerodynamic advantage over mountain bikes.
 Because of the geometry of the frame and the handlebars, you can squat down to lessen drag.
 In this manner, the effort required to pedal against wind resistance is reduced.